 Education & Training

 The Open Polytechnic of New Zealand offers the only undergraduate archives and records education in New Zealand.
-Students may either enrol in a Level 6 Diploma in Records and Information Management or complete a Bachelor of Applied Science.
-Courses are offered each year in semesters 1 and 2.
+Students may either enrol in a Level 6 Diploma in Records and Information Management or complete a Bachelor of Library and Information Studies.
+Courses are offered each year in trimesters 1, 2 and 3.

 - ASA Online eLearning Courses